 It seems quite interesting and challenging, doesn’t it?
-ROI is a really simple to understand indicator for decision making and the simplicity of the formula makes it easy to choose variables to calculate any kind of cost components.
+ROI is a really simple-to-understand indicator for decision making and the simplicity of the formula makes it easy to choose variables to calculate any kind of cost component.
 We tried to collect all the tips that a sales and marketing department can use in order to boost their ROIs and have efficient investments.

 Personalized way to connect

 Jonathan Kendall, President & CEO of Pop Up Selling, quotes that “The one-sized-fits-all sales methodologies and the singular revenue-based sales-management style are outdated.
-The sales person needs to be taught to be able to connect and sell to everyone in all generations”.
-In addition, Patrick Delehanty, Digital Marketing Specialist with Marcel Digital, summarize the way sales people should work in three words: “Empower – Engage – Embrace”.
+The salesperson needs to be taught to be able to connect and sell to everyone in all generations”.
+In addition, Patrick Delehanty, Digital Marketing Specialist with Marcel Digital, summarizes the way salespeople should work in three words: “Empower – Engage – Embrace”.
 A brand that is actually a human is what all people love, so empower employees to utilize their expertise and be thought leaders.
 An empowered employee is also constantly engaged with customers or audience and willing to respond and listen to the customers at any time.
-Embrace refers to change, not staying locked to the past and refusing any change is an one-way road to failure.
+Embrace refers to change, not staying locked to the past and refusing any change is a one-way road to failure.

-Having successful social media campaigns and SEO can also have a positive effect on ROI value, Alexander Ruggie, Public Relations Director for Milestone SEO, underlines and he continues saying that “capitalizing on social media can take a company from Mom n’Pop straight to the top in the blink of an eye.”
+Having successful social media campaigns, link building and SEO can also have a positive effect on ROI value, Alexander Ruggie, Public Relations Director for Milestone SEO, underlines and he continues saying that “capitalizing on social media can take a company from Mom n’Pop straight to the top in the blink of an eye.”

 Keep Track of Results

-Bob Bentz, president of ATS, suggests sms marketing as a good way to boost your ROI, as the read rate is 4x than of email messaging.
-Sending two times per month an sms , keeps your name in front of you customers and prospects and since the message is coming via text message and they know that they will read it.
+Bob Bentz, president of ATS, suggests SMS marketing as a good way to boost your ROI, as the read rate is 4x than of email messaging.
+Sending two times per month an SMS keeps your name in front of your customers and prospects and since the message is coming via text message and they know that they will read it.